NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Cell based on the modified Izhikevich model in Izhikevich 2007, Dynamical systems in neuroscience, MIT Press.</i>
+<i>Cell based on the modified Izhikevich model in Izhikevich 2007, Dynamical systems in neuroscience, MIT Press .</i>